 - Efficiency —The exhaust vent for your dryer is pretty small in diameter, and a little bit of lint can quickly accumulate and cut that vent size down even smaller.
 When this happens, your dryer simply can’t work as efficiently as it should, which means higher energy bills and wasted time doing laundry.

 - Money Savings — Every time you have to run your dryer twice just to dry your clothes, you’re adding to your energy bills.
 Why pay to run your dryer twice every time you use it?

 Signs It’s Time To Have Your Dryer Vent Serviced

 So how can you tell if it’s time to have your dryer vent serviced and cleaned?
 Here are some indications:

-- It takes you more than one cycle to dry your clothes
+- It takes you more than one cycle to dry a single load of laundry

-- There’s excessive lint in the area surrounding the dryer
+- There’s excessive lint in the area surrounding the clothes dryer and venting

 - You haven’t had your dryer vent inspected or cleaned in the last year